ChhaviShree/ChhaviShree/README.md

-- 👋 Hi, I’m ChhaviShree
+- 👋 Hi, I’m Chhavi Shree
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in web development
-- 🌱 I’m a second year btech student,Cse
+- 🌱 I’m a thirdyear btech student,Cse
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects on web developments
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin- www.linkedin.com/in/chhavishree001
+--email id-ansikachhavi003@gmail.com

 <!---
 ChhaviShree/ChhaviShree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.